FreeLists Recommended Configuration

 A note about list types (list modes)

-In general, there are four types of lists: Open, Subscriber-only, Moderated, and Newsletter-style (Note that there are several "subtypes" though, and depending on how you mix and match your configuration, you can draw the lines elsewhere.):
+In general, there are three types of lists: Open Discussion, Moderated, and Newsletter-style (Note that there are several "subtypes" though, and depending on how you mix and match your configuration, you can draw the lines elsewhere.):

 We'd like our list to accept posts from every user by default, yet still keep out people who aren't subscribed.
 Note that this is the default configuration for all lists at FreeLists, so you shouldn't have to change anything.
 We set the following options: